Jfortin1/RAVEL/README.md

 ##### Registration to template

 Tp perform a non-linear registration to the JHU-MNI-ss template, one can use the diffeomorphism algorithm via the `ANTsR` package.
-To install `ANTsR`, please visit the [package GitHub page](https://github.com/stnava/ANTsR).
 Note that we perform the registration with the skulls on.
 Here is an example where we register the scan1 from the `RAVELData` package to the JHU-MNI-ss template:

 ```{r}
 template    <- antsImageRead(template_path, 3)